Are you planning to upgrade your office furniture but are unsure how to dispose of the old pieces? Here are eight practical options to consider.

 8. Contact a local hard rubbish collector

-The final disposal option is to get your old furniture properly disposed of either through a local hard rubbish collector or a professional waste management organization.
-Do this when your old furniture is beyond any use case.
+The final disposal option is to get your old furniture properly disposed of either through a local hard rubbish collector or a professional waste management organisation.
+Do this when your old furniture is beyond use.

 Say Goodbye to Your Old Furniture